ucdavis/ucd-theme-tasks/README.md

-  init [options]        Copy starter files to a theme or custom site. build [options]       Build all assets using Snowpack. dev [options]         Development mode to build and watch all assets using Snowpack. lint [options]        Validate CSS and JS by linting patternlab [options]  Compile Pattern Lab sync [options]        Sync asset files like js, css, fonts, and images to a site. newsite [options]     Wire up a new site to allow syncing files from an existing project using its starterkit.
+  init [options]        Copy starter files to a theme or custom site. build [options]       Build all assets using Snowpack. dev [options]         Development mode to build and watch all assets using Snowpack. lint [options]        Validate CSS and JS by linting. patternlab [options]  Compile Pattern Lab. sync [options]        Sync asset files like js, css, fonts, and images to a site. newsite [options]     Wire up a new site to allow syncing files from an existing project using its starterkit.
 This assumes the command
-                        is being run within a project that has a "starterkit" directory help [command]        display help for command
+                        is being run within a project that has a "starterkit" directory. help [command]        display help for command.

 Run "ucd-theme-tasks <command> --help" for detailed usage of given command.
 ```